CaDatPitt/data-layers/extension-layers/bob-nelkin-collection/natural-language-processing_naismith/lexical-analysis/README.md

 #### Notes

 As part of the processing, frequency data from an external corpus, [COCA](https://www.english-corpora.org/coca/) (Davies, 2008-), is used.
 This data was accessed through a paid license.
-Please see [Dr Na-Rae Han](https://www.linguistics.pitt.edu/people/na-rae-han) for access information for Pitt students and faculty or the [COCA website](https://www.wordfrequency.info/purchase.asp) for purchase information.
+Please see [Dr. Na-Rae Han](https://www.linguistics.pitt.edu/people/na-rae-han) for access information for Pitt students and faculty or the [COCA website](https://www.wordfrequency.info/purchase.asp) for purchase information.

 Davies, Mark.
 (2008-) _The Corpus of Contemporary American English (COCA)_.
 Available online at https://www.english-corpora.org/coca/.